Q : What Is ETC?

 A: The maximum is determined by vocal balance, choreography, and space on stage.

-Main Street rehearsals are from 12:00pm -3:00 pm on Saturdays.
+Main Street rehearsals are from 12:00pm-3:00 pm on Saturdays.

-Rouge rehearsals are from 5:30pm and 9:00pm on Tuesdays.
+Rouge rehearsals are from 5:30pm-9:00pm on Tuesdays.

-All-Americans rehearsals are 1:30pm -5:30pm on Sundays.
+All-Americans rehearsals are from 1:30pm-5:30pm on Sundays.

-New Generation rehearsals are from 9:00am – 12:00pm on Saturdays.
+New Generation rehearsals are from 9:00am-12:00pm on Saturdays.

-Vintage rehearsals are 6:30pm – 8:30pm on Mondays.
+Vintage rehearsals are from 6:30pm-8:30pm on Mondays.

 Q: Are there scholarships available?

 A: ETC has a limited number of partial scholarships provided through the support of the GAR Foundation and the ETC Foundation and generous local donors.
 Applications can be submitted following acceptance into the performing groups.
 For more information regarding scholarships, email [email protected].

 Q: How do fundraisers work?